jamie120/ms4-wild-mile/README.md

 ## Wireframe designs

-Wireframes were designed using Figma, for three primary breakpoints - Desktop, Tablet and Mobile.
+Wireframes were designed using Figma for all user pages (not including admin functions).

 - [Figma Wireframes](https://www.figma.com/file/UHdbvOVwqO7qNSWGQC7sWG/MS4-WILD-MILE?node-id=0%3A1)